anystore.util

 Generated checksum |

-Source code in anystore/util.py
+Source code in anystore/util/checksum.py

 make_data_checksum(data, algorithm=DEFAULT_HASH_ALGORITHM)